Contact us for authentic Mid Century Modern design, preservation, restoration, renovation and remodeling services.

-Plain doors and windows, and minimal trim, if any, and unadorned walls contributed to the "vanilla" look of the period.
+Plain doors and windows, minimal trim, if any, and unadorned walls contributed to the "vanilla" look of the period.
 But, most homes did not stay vanilla very long.
 Homeowners immediately set about adding the special touches that made their new house a unique home.

-It was invented in 1916 by Sackett Plaster Company, a subsidiary of the United States Gypsum Corporation (USG) and originally called Sacket Board.
+It was invented in 1916 by Sackett Plaster Company (a subsidiary of United States Gypsum Corporation (USG) after 1909) and originally called Sacket Board.
 It was promoted as a fire-resistant replacement for wet plaster that was quick and easy to install.

 Plaster had been the standard wall treatment for hundreds of years and homebuilders, conservative by nature, were reluctant to adopt the unfamiliar material.

 It was time-consuming to install and required highly skilled labor.
 Plasterers often apprenticed for a decade before they were considered to have mastered the craft.

 In the frenetic Post-war housing boom which built more than 21 million new homes between 1946 and 1960, plaster slowed the building process substantially.

 Builders were forced by competitive pressures to adopt the new wall system to save both time and money, and by 1950 it had become the standard in most of the country.

-Retro Interior Moldings
+Minimalist Retro Interior Moldings

-Drywall had a major effect on interior moldings.
-Crown molding to hide potential cracks where plaster walls met ceilings was no longer needed.
-Nor was picture rail (needed to hang pictures on plaster walls into which a nail could not be easily driven ).
-Only the absolutely essential moldings were retained — baseboard along with window and door casings.
-Some builders eliminated even this minimal room trim.
+Gypsum Drywall eliminated the need for wide moldings and made others totally unnecessary.
+Crown molding, necessary with wet plaster to hide potential cracks where walls met ceilings, was no longer needed.
+Nor was picture rail – needed to hang pictures on plaster walls into which a nail could not be easily driven without rock boring tools.

 Gumwood, popular in inexpensive trim and moldings in the 1920s and '30s had been almost used up by 1945.
 It is still so rare and expensive that it is cataloged and sold as a hardwood – even though it is anything but.

 Builders turned to finger-jointed pine, a manufactured product made by joining small pieces of pine boards with modern adhesives.
 Stained, the joints were visible, so painted pine molding became the trim of choice.

 Narrow and relatively thin, minimalist trim became the new standard.
-Baseboards were eventually reduced to 3-1/4" with a thickness of 3/8", the current standard.
+Baseboards were eventually reduced to 3-1/4" with a thickness of 3/8" – the current standard.
 Door and window casings were standardized at 2-1/4".

 At windows and doors, gypsum drywall was "returned" to make a recess for the opening that made wood trim unnecessary.
 Not only was the result very minimalistic but it was faster to build and less expensive, traits that appealed to post-war builders.

-Atomic Age Doors
+Atomic Age Doors – From Panel to Slab

 Until the last half of the 20th century, doors were made of boards usually in some form of panel door in which one or more central panels are held in a frame.
 This configuration produced a very stable door that did not expand and contract seasonally.

 A honeycomb of wood (later cardboard) strips supported two thin plywood panels.
 Wood blocks strategically located to support hinges and latches made the doors as strong and reliable as panel doors.

 Doors were pre-hung in their frames at the factory, making them faster to install using only semi-skilled labor.
 In the 1930s a skilled carpenter was expected to hang four interior doors in an eight-hour day.
 By 1950 a team of two "trimmers" was expected to set four prehung doors every hour – 32 doors in an eight-hour day.

 The same process is used to make exterior doors using steel or fiberglass shells shaped to look like panel doors with an interior of insulating foam – far more energy-efficient than even the best panel door.

 Retro Colors, Paint, and Wallpaper

 America was thriving and the post-war economy was booming.
 The excitement was reflected in the bold color palette of post-war interiors.

-Pastels such as pink, turquoise, mint green, pale yellow, and robin's egg blue were daringly comingled with "sunny day" yellow, electric blue, very orange, and fire-engine red to produce color combinations never before seen.
+Pastels such as pink, turquoise, mint green, pale yellow, and robin's egg blue were daringly comingled with "sunny day" yellow, electric blue, very orange, and fire-engine red to produce color combinations never before seen in interior decoration.

-Only at the very end of the period did more muted colors again influenced by nature regain their popularity.
+Only at the very end of the period did more muted colors influenced by nature regain their popularity.
 These included brown, cream, gray, and green, leading to the mid-1960s in which Harvest Gold and Avocado Green became the

-As early as the 1920s Eljer plumbing was showing many of these same colors in its bathroom advertisements.
+As early as the 1920s was showing many of these same colors in its bathroom advertisements.
 And, while Arts & Crafts houses usually featured muted colors taken from nature, kitchens were often an exception – brightly painted with colorful wallpaper very similar to that found in post-war kitchens decades later.

 Colorful and richly figured wallpaper was considered the main feature of a room's decor rather than the backdrop against which the room's decor was displayed.
-It was common to use wallpaper on just one accent wall of a room with coordinating paint everywhere else.
+It was common to use wallpaper on just one "accent wall" of a room with coordinating paint everywhere else.

 Outside of Levitt communities, especially where the house was set over a basement, the favored material was stained and varnished oak often in the form of parquet tiles or herringbone patterns rather than parallel strips or planks more common both before and after the mid-century period.

 Parquet and herringbone patterns made more efficient use of increasingly scarce lumber by making effective use of even very short strips.

 Polyvinyl chloride was not a new material.
 It had been discovered in the 19th century by a French physician.
 But it was not until 1926 that an American research chemist named Waldo Semon invented a plasticized version that was flexible, but not adhesive.
 Stickiness was a serious limitation of earlier formulations.

-As flooring, it was introduced to the public at the Century of Progress exhibition in Chicago in 1933 but received only modest attention during a period in which most homeowners preferred natural materials such as linoleum, cork, or wood.
+As flooring, it was introduced to the public at the Century of Progress Exhibition in Chicago in 1933 but received only modest attention during a period in which most homeowners preferred natural materials such as linoleum, cork, or wood.

 The World War accelerated its development to replace materials made scarce by the war, primarily rubber.
-It blossomed in the 1950s once it began to be manufactured in Europe and North America on an industrial scale, and in the 1960s largely supplanted asbestos and asphalt tiles as well as true linoleum.
+It blossomed in the 1950s once it began to be manufactured in Europe and North America on an industrial scale, and in the 1960s largely supplanted asphalt tiles as well as true linoleum.

 By 1960 wall-to-wall carpeting was the sought-after flooring and by 1965 was almost universal in new housing.

 Loose rugs and carpets could be removed for cleaning by hanging them on a clothesline and vigorously beating to remove all dirt and dust.
 But wall-to-wall carpeting, fixed to the floor, had to be cleaned in situ.

 The device needed to maintain wall-to-wall carpeting was the vacuum cleaner which had become small and affordable by 1940 when it first appeared in an upright configuration.

-Wall-to-wall carpeting was the dominant floor covering until the 1990s when prefinished natural and engineered wood floors and laminated plank flooring made installing a wood or wood-look strip floor a lot easier and much less messy.
+It has fallen out of favor but it had a good run.
+It was the dominant floor covering until the 1990s when prefinished natural and engineered wood floors and laminated plank flooring made installing a wood or wood-look strip floor a lot easier and much less messy.